UdacityFrontEndScholarship/jeevan-rakht/README.md

 verify with below command
 >>>node -v
 >>>npm -v
+With node 10.x version, I see people struggling to start the application using "npm start" command.
+Therefore I request everyone to go for stable version of node i.e 8.11.
 ```

 * Make sure you run all your commands fron inside cloned /jeevan-rakht folder
 * Step3 -- Install the npm modules from the package.json
 ```